 For most family boating, however, you'll probably be perfectly happy with a modified-V hull under everything from runabouts to express cruisers to center console fishing boats.
 Certainly the most popular hull design, at least in sheer numbers, the modified-V is adaptable enough to let you go fishing offshore one weekend, waterskiing the next, and family picnicking on another.

 With some thoughtful consideration of your needs as well as the features of each hull, you'll quickly gain insights to find the boat that best suits your boating lifestyle.

-Editor's Note: This article was originally published in February 2015 and updated in February 2018 and April 2020.
+Editor's Note: This article was originally published in February 2015 and last updated in May 2021.